MULTIPOLAR: Multi-Source Policy Aggregation for Transfer Reinforcement Learning between Diverse Environmental Dynamics: Experimental Evaluation

-\paragraph{Effect of Source Policy Performances} Figure~\ref{fig:histogram} illustrates an example of the histogram of final episodic reward (average rewards of the last 100 training episodes) for the source policy candidates obtained in the Hopper environment.
-As shown in the figure, the source policies were diverse in terms of the performance on their original environment instances\footnote{Histograms for the other environments can be found in Appendix~\ref{Apx:histogram}.}.
+\paragraph{Effect of Source Policy Performances.} Figure~\ref{fig:hist-all} shows the histograms of final episodic rewards (average rewards of the last 100 training episodes) for the source policy candidates obtained in their own original environment instances.
+As shown in the figure, the source policies were diverse in terms of the performance.
 In this setup, we investigate the effect of source policies performances on MULTIPOLAR sample efficiency.

-We created two separate pools of source policies, where one contained only high-performing and the other only low-performing source policies\footnote{Here, policies with final episodic reward over 2K are high-performing and below 1K are low-performing.}.
+We created two separate pools of source policies, where one contained only high-performing and the other only low-performing ones\footnote{Here, policies with final episodic reward over 2K are regarded as high-performing and below 1K are as low-performing.}.
 Table~\ref{tab:optimality} summarizes the results of sampling source policies from these pools (4 high, 2 high \& 2 low, and 4 low performances) and compares them to the original MULTIPOLAR (shown as `Random') also reported in Table~\ref{tab:results}.
 Not surprisingly, MULTIPOLAR performed the best when all the source policies were sampled from the high-performance pool.
 However, we emphasize that such high-quality policies are not always available in practice, due to the variability of how they are learned or hand-crafted under their own environment instance.
-Figure~\ref{fig:weights} in Appendix~\ref{Apx:result} illustrates that MULTIPOLAR can successfully learn to suppress the useless low-performing source policies.
+Interestingly, by comparing the reported results in Table 2 (MLP) and Table 4 (4 low performance), we can observe that even in the worst case scenario of having only low performing source policies, the sample efficiency of MULTIPOLAR is on par with that of learning from scratch.
+This suggests that MULTIPOLAR avoids negative transfer, which occurs when transfer degrades the learning efficiency instead of helping it.
+Further, Figure~\ref{fig:weights} shows an example where MULTIPOLAR successfully learned to suppress the useless low-performing sources to maximize the expected return in a target task, indicating the mechanism of source policy rejection.